Yip Tse & Tang Solicitors: Your Trusted Legal Partner in Hong Kong

 7. Do I need a lawyer to create an EPA?

-8. Can I modify my EPA after it's created?
+8. Can I change or revoke my EPA after it has been created?

-9. What happens if I don't have an EPA and become incapacitated?
+9. What happens if I don’t have an EPA and become mentally incapacitated?

-10. Where can I get more information or help with creating an EPA?
+10. Where can I get assistance or more information on creating an EPA?

-Remember: This information is for general knowledge only and does not constitute legal advice.
-Please consult with a qualified lawyer like Yip, Tse & Tang Solicitors for personalized guidance specific to your situation.
+Disclaimer: The above information is for general reference only and does not constitute legal advice.
+For personalized legal guidance, please consult a qualified solicitor at Yip, Tse & Tang.

 1. Is a prenuptial agreement enforceable in Hong Kong?